- Student Rights and Responsibilities

 4. Include footwear at all times.
 Footwear that is a safety hazard will not be permitted.

-5. Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
+5. Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender (including gender identity or expression), sexual orientation or disability.

 6. Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal, violent or gang activities.

 7. Not conceal a student’s identity with hoods or masks or any obstructive head wear at any time during the school day.